tcassar-diss/report/plan.md

     - `task` struct, `parent` struct
     - read `tgid` instead of `pid` as threads conceptually different in kernelspace
-    - if PID not in fiter map, return
+    - if PID not in filter map, return
 2. Fork following
-    - If PPID in apply list, then add PID to apply list
+    - If PPID in filter map, then add PID to filter map
 3. Find syscall site
     - Use `bpf_get_stack` helper to pull user stackframes return pointers
     - Loop over return addresses: continue if in libc range (stored in libc